Monday, March 3, 2008

 In the Advanced Settings, there’s nothing really “advanced.”
 You will want to keep everything on Auto & maybe 128kbps VBR for the Audio.
 The codec is DivX (you’ll need to download the free codec here first).
 The output format is avi. & do check use External Subtitles!
 Otherwise the subtitles will be hard-coded in the movie & you won’t be able to use multi-subtitles.

 If your movie is bigger than 2h, you’ll want to go for the 2CD Rip - 1400MB, but if it’s less, go for 700MB!
-Since Night at the Museum is only 1h 50min, the 700MB Rip is enough.
+Since mine was only 1h 50min, the 700MB Rip is enough.
 Add the Job & press Start!

 Download AutoGK here: